zoot101/snapraid-daily/README.md

 and the script will subsequently exit each time it is invoked until the user intervenes to attempt a manual fix.

-## Step 8 - Run End Hook If Given
+## Step 8 - Run End Hooks If Given

-The end hook is now called here if it was specified in the config file.
-If the end hook exits in error, the script will print a warning and still continue so that the final notification is sent.
+The end hooks are now called here one-by-one if specified in the config file.
+If the any of the end hooks exit in error, the script will print a warning and still continue so that the final notification(s) are sent.

-The end hook is also ran in the event of error conditions for SnapRAID touch/diff/sync/scrub operations above.
+The end hooks are also ran in the event of error conditions for SnapRAID touch/diff/sync/scrub operations above.

 ## Step 9 - Send Final Notification Email